AnirudhTiwari/NML-DIP/README.md

 ----------------------------------------------------------------------------------------
 ```

 The algorithm first tells the user the features that are being used to train and test the SVM.
 Then, the performance of the SVM is presented.
 Here, the first blob under **Contiguous** shows the performance of our algorithm in identifying contiguous domains on single and multi-domain proteins.
 The second blob under **Non-Contiguous** shows the results on the non-contiguous domains.
 The final blob under **Total** shows the overall result on contiguous and non-contiguous domains combined.
-The accuracy is determined by comparing our results with CATH annotation.

 ### Step 2: Identification of Number of Domains in Multi-domain Proteins
 The output of this step can look like this: